Posted on Leave a comment

 Glazing amazing

-At my recent glazing workshop at the PJ Pottery Studio, we had a heady day of learning about glaze ingredients and what purpose they have in a glaze.
+At my recent glazing workshop at the PJ Pottery Studio, we had a heady day of learning.
+Talking about glaze ingredients and what purpose they have in a glaze.
 The attendees then went through the process of making a glaze and adding colourants in increments to create a line blend.
 Their pieces and the glaze tests will be fired and examined, we can’t wait to see the results.
 Oh, and there was homemade rhubarb tarts.

 Leave a Reply